 Unlike federal student loans, private student loans are not offered by the government.
 You can choose to borrow a private student loan from a bank, credit union or other private lender.

-It’a important to research your options to make sure you’re getting the lowest interest rate.
+It’s important to research your options to make sure you’re getting the lowest interest rate.
 You’ll also want to compare things like eligibility requirements, fees and other features.

-Federal Student Loans Versus Private Student Loans
+Federal Student Loans Vs. Private Student Loans

 Federal student loans are made by the U.S. government.
 A federal loan, such as federal direct loan, will have a lower interest rate than a private loan.
 Federal loans also typically offer more favorable terms, flexible repayment plans and loan forgiveness options.

 When a borrower exhausts their college savings and they reach their federal student loan limits, they may turn to private student loans to help cover the remaining costs.
-Here are some key differences between a federal student loan and a private student loan:

 Our Loan Comparison Calculator lets you compare two or more different loans, identifying which loan offers a lower monthly payment and which one offers a lower total cost.